esteeschwarz/HU-LX/doc/PFAFF_CorpusClass_WrapUp.md

+# meta
+version: 20231015(16.25)
+authored: st. schwarz, FUB
-# content
+### content
 - SketchEngine import corpus
 - explanations to the SES database
 - ANNIS framework
 - audacity how to anonymise interview audio
 - BERLANGDEV workflow
+- BERLANGDEV media status
 - class findings
 #### info:
-please find [here](https://box.fu-berlin.de/s/tJNBadWwD5b3fJM) a .docx version of the pages. you can also use the \<print\> button on the top right side to generate an uptodate printed version. to make sure you are viewing the most recent version of the wrap up, you can refresh this pages by visiting: [https://pinghook.dh-index.org?page=ses-wrapup](https://pinghook.dh-index.org?page=ses-wrapup)
+please find [here](https://box.fu-berlin.de/s/tJNBadWwD5b3fJM) a .docx version of the pages.
+**mdbook instance:** you can also use the \<print\> button on the top right side to generate an uptodate printed version. to make sure you are viewing the most recent version of the wrap up, reload the pages by visiting: [https://pinghook.dh-index.org?page=ses-wrapup](https://pinghook.dh-index.org?page=ses-wrapup)

 # SES Database
 open the database *SES\_database\_by\_tokens.xlsx* in excel or numbers (the database is about 26MByte, on a Mac choose rather Excel, the processing will be faster than in Numbers).